Skip to content

 “I mean, it’s been affecting us all year that way,” he said.
 “I think just at the start of the game when you see that you’re actually doing some good things and some of your better players are getting those [good] looks and they just continually don’t go in, I think it does affect your defense in a couple ways.”

 The Sixers finished just 9 for 39 from three.
-Deep misses sometimes yield deep rebounds, Nurse suggested, which can lead to fastbreaks that also can break down a defense.
+Deep misses sometimes yield deep rebounds, Nurse suggested, which can lead to fast breaks that also can break down a defense.

 » READ MORE: Sixers can do little right in a blowout home loss to the Clippers

-“Then you’re kind of playing a little bit off of some disappointment,” Nurse added, “that did all that work to get a great shot, and it just doesn’t go in again.
+“Then you’re kind of playing a little bit off of some disappointment,” Nurse added, “you did all that work to get a great shot, and it just doesn’t go in again.
 So, but hopefully those will start going in.”

 Rookie sensation Jared McCain’s 18 points led the way, but the price was inefficiency.
 He finished 3 of 15 from the field with only 2 of 11 makes coming from behind the three-point line.